 Some twenty years ago I set up a company to configure parallel computers for image processing applications.
 Unfortunately, demand wasn’t very high because of the poor price/performance ratio and the advent of RISC processors which surpassed it.
 I was therefore very excited when about a year ago Adapteva created a kickstarter project to offer affordable… Read More Supercomputing with the Parallella board

-The other week I stumbled across a post about Morse keyers and decided to write some python code for sending and understanding Morse code (this code was updated on the 31st July 2014, because the pyglet library was not loading on some machines).
+The other week I stumbled across a post about Morse keyers and decided to write some python code for sending and understanding Morse code (this code was updated on the 8th August 2017, because the AVbin DLL was not loading on some machines).
 Before I describe the code in more detail, a little bit of… Read More The Victorian Internet

 The Sentiment and Semantics online app (Android version to follow), allows you to view tweets containing the search phrase you enter when presented with a popup after pressing one of the update buttons.
 The tweets you view are classified according to their sentiment and can be analyzed with respect to their semantic content.
 Duplicates have… Read More Sentiment and Semantics

 Some time ago I posted a list of 54 words each of which can be either a noun, verb, adjective or adverb.
 Recently, I managed to extend this list by two words to 56.
 The amended list is included below along with the definitions of each word.
 A presentation made from some of the words… Read More Words that can be either a noun, verb adjective or adverb II

 There is growing evidence that the English are dissatisfied with current arrangements for the territorial government of the UK in general, and England in particular.
 Why should this be so?
 Part of the problem is to do with maintaining the continuity of the Ancient and Geographic Counties and their affiliations.
 As an example, consider the… Read More The dog that finally barked – an English dimension to the country’s institutions of government